Skip to main content

 };

-return { messages, sendMessage, onlineUsers };
+return { messages, sendMessage, sendTyping, typingUsers };

 }

-PartyKit: Edge-Native WebSockets
+PartyKit — Edge-Native WebSockets

-npm install partykit
+npm install partykit partysocket

-// party/chatroom.ts — PartyKit server (runs on Cloudflare):
+// party/chatroom.ts — PartyKit server

 import type * as Party from 'partykit/server';